Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Your team uses Azure Pipelines to deploy applications.

-You need to ensure that when a failure occurs during the build or release process, all the team members are notified by using Microsoft Teams.
+You need to **ensure that when a failure occurs during the build or release process, all the team members are notified by using Microsoft Teams**.

 The solution must minimize development effort.